redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 2. Install Percona Server Mongodb operator on your cluster.
 See [installation instruction](https://operatorhub.io/operator/percona-server-mongodb-operator).
 :::note
-The operator will be installed in a new namespace called "my-percona-server-mongodb-operator" and for the sake of simplicity, we will use this namespace for this guide.
+The operator will be installed in a new namespace called "my-percona-server-mongodb-operator" and will be usable from that namespace only.
 :::
 3. Create a mongodb service.